 The non-primary conservator will most likely be given possession and access to the children pursuant to the Standard Possession order.
 That parent will most likely be order to pay child support directly to the other parent and maintain health insurance for the children.
 Uninsured expenses are generally split 50/50 between the conservators, however this is not automatic and factors like disparage earnings, health and earning potentials can be factors in determining what percentage of uninsured expenses each conservator must pay.

 Texas Court’s favor residency restrictions.
-Several years ago extensive study of children from divorce parents was conducting and the conclusions showed overwhelming that children wanted the parents living close together.
-Concerns voiced by the children were inability for parents to attend school, sporting and extracurricular activities.
-Extended periods in summer break away from their friends.
-As a result many Texas Court’s and specifically Fort Bend County routinely restrict the residence of the children.
+Several years ago, an extensive study of children from divorced parents was conducted and the conclusions showed overwhelmingly that children wanted the parents living close together.
+Concerns voiced by the children were: inability for parents to attend school, sporting and extracurricular activities and extended periods during summer break away from their friends.
+As a result, many Texas Courts, specifically Fort Bend County, routinely restrict the residence of the children.
 The typical restriction is Fort Bend and Contiguous counties, but Fort Bend Judges will consider other counties or radius restrictions as long as they believe that the restriction serves the best interest of the children.